 I opted for two water-resistant jackets, one that’s a bit heavier and warmer, and one that’s a very lightweight shell.
 I still haven’t found a day bag I like better for travel than my Pandora, but will also throw in a smaller crossbody bag for variety and a pop of color.

 - Utility jacket (similar).
 This jacket is several years old from Sandro.
 I still love it as much as the day I bought it in London.

 - Rain jacket (similar).

 Most of these pieces are from last year or are even older, but I tried to find items that are similar in style or fabric composition.
 I try to be sure that most of what I’m packing is washable.

 I’m often asked about what sleepwear I pack for travel.
 In warmest weather I’ll pack a silk chemise, otherwise I love my Cool Nights pajamas.

 Whew!
 I think I’m ready….

-For more of my spring and summer travel wardrobe suggestions, check out my SHOP page.
+For more of my spring and summer travel wardrobe suggestions, check out my Travel Wardrobe Resource Page.